-Residents of Diamond Valley are understandably concerned about rising property taxes and financial uncertainty, caused mainly by the infrastructure challenges described above.
+Residents of Diamond Valley value transparency and sustainability in how their tax dollars are used, especially as the community plans for long-term infrastructure needs.
 While developers initially fund new infrastructure, the Town eventually bears the maintenance and replacement costs through property taxes.
 The tax revenue from existing buildings and development is insufficient to cover these maintenance and replacement costs.

 Non-residential development, which typically pays a higher tax rate than residential and generally requires less infrastructure, is crucial to balancing the Town's fiscal situation.
-However, Diamond Valley has an unhealthy ratio of taxes coming from residential versus non-residential development.
+Achieving a healthier balance would help ease the financial load on homeowners and create a more resilient fiscal foundation.
 A healthy tax ratio for municipalities in Alberta typically means that no more than 70% of taxes come from residential property, with the remainder (30% or greater) coming from non-residential property (commercial and industrial).
-Diamond Valley generates only 12% of its taxes from non-residential development and 88% from residential development as of 2024.
+As of 2024, Diamond Valley currently generates 12% of its taxes from non-residential development and 88% from residential development.
 This often results in high residential taxes, which burden homeowners, especially retirees or others on a fixed income.
-This imbalance means residential property owners' taxes are the key source of municipal revenue in maintaining municipal infrastructure and facility costs, with a projection for residential taxes needing to continue to climb as infrastructure ages.
+This imbalance means that taxes from residential property owners are the primary source of municipal revenue for maintaining infrastructure and facility costs, with a projection that residential taxes will continue to rise as infrastructure ages.
+Non-residential development plays a key role in this strategy.
+These developments typically contribute more to taxes while placing fewer demands on infrastructure, making them a valuable part of the Town's economic future.

 Rising costs for infrastructure repairs and replacements, driven by inflation and other externalities, exacerbate the issue.
-Without increasing taxes to generate more revenue, the Town must rely on reserves or debt, leaving no funds for essential projects, services, or amenities, leading to potential service cuts.
+Without increasing taxes to generate more revenue, the Town must rely on reserves or debt, leaving insufficient funds for essential projects, services, or amenities, which could lead to potential service cuts.

-- [Section 4 Foundational Policies](#)

-- [Section 6 Growth Strategy & Land Use](#)
+- [Section 4 Citizen Engagement & Governance](#) - [Section 6 Growth Strategy & Land Use](#)

 - [Section 11 Implementation](#)